riadjoseph/royal-giraffe/src/pages/faq.md

           audit](https://calendly.com/webf) (yes, no commitment whatsoever).
         question: What is SEO?
       - question: How long does it take to start getting results?
-        answer: >+
+        answer: >
           It depends.

-For example, little tweaks to a fairly large e-commerce site that has been live for a while can bring in results within 1 to 3 weeks, but even that is not a guarantee.
+          For example, little tweaks to a fairly large e-commerce site that has been live for a while can bring in results within weeks, (but even that is not a guarantee).

-          For a brand new website, with little content, it can take months.
+          For a brand new website, with little content, it can take longer.

+          The better you plan from the start, the easier the task.

           In a nutshell :